goat-community/goat/README.md

 https://www.vagrantup.com/

-#### 4. Prepare shapefile and provide administrative boundaries
+#### 4. Prepare your data

+Put all your data into the data folder!

+##### If you want to disaggregate population data

-You need a shapefile with administrative boundaries and column with the number of inhabitants in this administrative unit, it works for any spatial resolution.
-The column has to be named “sum_pop” and has to be saved as string.
+You need a shapefile with administrative boundaries and a column with the number of inhabitants in this administrative unit, it works for any spatial resolution.
+The column has to be named “sum_pop” and has to be saved as integer.
 As the population data is used for population disaggregation, data on higher resolution will give you a more accurate disaggregation.

-**You have to put the file into the app/data folder.**
+Make sure you change the name of your spatial unit to name_administrative.

+Optional: In the case you have custom landuse data you can place the data as shapefile (name the file: landuse.shp) into your data folder.
+The table has to include a column named "landuse".
+You can define in the table variable_container, which landuse category you want to exclude from the population disaggregation.
+For instance you can exclude graveyards or farmland and as consequences houses standing on these landuse categories are marked as not uninhabited.

+##### If you already have population data on a high-resolution

+Just place a shapefile called population.shp into your data folder.
+The geometry type has to be point and the number of residents have to be saved as integer into a column called "population".

 #### 5. Define your bounding box and the OSM-Downloadlink

-Open the file customize the DOWNLOAD_LINK and BOUNDING_BOX.
+Open the file secret.js in the config folder.
+Customize the DOWNLOAD_LINK and define your BOUNDING_BOX.

 #### 6. Setup GOAT